WannaBeDream/Postman-newman-ghActions/README.md

 You can use another API to perform  your testing instead of local store API and `store.collection.json`.
 - <a href="https://github.com/public-apis/public-apis"> Public API list </a>

+### Just watch the video below
+How to Generate auto test based on swagger/openApi docs? (only take a look once at the end of the tasks, no need to do or learn this)
+- <a href="https://drive.google.com/file/d/1nhGsexcVzSrFvLOShCTessCbtUamO9fe/view?usp=sharing"> Portman / schemathesis </a>

+### Usefull links (skip this)
-Examples with different actions in Postman workspace (no need to learn this)
+Examples with different actions in Postman workspace (only take a look once, no need to learn this)
 - <a href="https://www.postman.com/postman/workspace/postman-answers"> Postman answers </a>

-Doc for json schema validation, to check output API response (no need to learn this doc)
+Doc for json schema validation, to check output API response (only take a look once, no need to learn this doc)
 - <a href="https://json-schema.org"> json schema docs </a>